Trial-In-Error/therm-ale/README.md

 Components
 ==========
 * [Raspberry Pi](http://www.adafruit.com/product/998).
-All testing has been conducted on a first generation model B+.
+All testing has been conducted on a first generation model B+ running Raspbian .
 Unsure if the a la mode will fit on a second generation raspberry pi.
+* [Raspberry Pi compatible wi-fi card](http://elinux.org/RPi_USB_Wi-Fi_Adapters#Working_USB_Wi-Fi_Adapters) or a wired internet connection.
 * [MLX90614 distance IR sensor](https://www.sparkfun.com/products/9570).
 * [A la mode](http://www.makershed.com/products/alamode-for-raspberry-pi).
 An equivalent solution can be made with a voltage divider or logic level converter and an arduino; see [this](http://blog.oscarliang.net/raspberry-pi-and-arduino-connected-serial-gpio/).
 * Two 4.7k Ohm resistors.